Running PhotoPrism on a Raspberry Pi¶

 Development Preview | photoprism/photoprism:preview-armv7 |

 If your device meets the requirements, mostly the same installation instructions as for regular Linux servers apply.
-Please pay close attention to changed directory and environment variable names.
+However, you should pay close attention to differences in path and environment variable names.

 Darktable is not included in the ARMv7 image because it is not 32-bit compatible.
 Always choose the regular 64-bit version if your device supports it.